 Running from meeting to meeting can make it difficult to feel like you ever get anything done.
 It creates a difficult choice of either leaving the office with more unread emails than you started the day with or putting in long hours.
 This creates a vicious cycle where there always seems to be more work than you can get done in a single day.
-Time management is a leadership skill that can be worked on through effort and planning.
+Leadership time management is a skill that can be worked on through effort and planning.
 These four steps below will get you on the way to better time management.

 - Schedule your time